adafruit/makecode-newsletter/_posts/2020-02-11-through-the-classroom-door.md

 [![Programming Sensors with MakeCode on micro:bit](/assets/02112020/02112020sensors.jpg)](https://www.youtube.com/watch?v=fL_PJMQEJYM)

-TechGirlz writes: February 22 @roanestate, Learn how to write code for the MicroBit, use its sensors and display to create cool gadgets that continue to work after being disconnected from the computer [Register here](https://buff.ly/2L8n8db) - [TechGirlz](https://www.techgirlz.org/techshop/fun-with-the-microbit/).
+TechGirlz writes: February 22 @roanestate, Learn how to write code for the micro:bit, use its sensors and display to create cool gadgets that continue to work after being disconnected from the computer [Register here](https://buff.ly/2L8n8db) - [TechGirlz](https://www.techgirlz.org/techshop/fun-with-the-microbit/).

 ## Latest Releases